What we do with AI Pricing AI Blog Tools FAQ Talk to us

 Deal risk alerts prevent early mistakes.
 New reps let deals drift because they don’t recognize the warning signs yet.
 A tenured rep knows that 10 days of silence after a proposal means trouble.
 A new rep assumes the prospect is “just busy.”
 The deal risk agent catches the pattern and alerts the rep with specific guidance - teaching them what to watch for while saving the deal.

 Competitive intelligence is always current.
 Instead of reading a competitive battlecard that was updated six months ago, the new rep has access to competitive mentions extracted from every recent call across the team.
-They know exactly what prospects are saying about competitors this month, not last year.
+Pair this with an AI win/loss analysis agent and new reps learn not just what prospects say about competitors, but why deals are won or lost against them.

 What does this look like for a new rep’s first month?